nypeach/garden_journal/README.md

 ## 📝 License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing